 The AmazonBasics 2.1 Channel Bluetooth is an affordable yet simple 2.1 soundbar with an integrated subwoofer.
 While it may be affordable for those working within a tight budget, its low price is reflected in its build quality, sound reproduction, and features.
 Its bass-tilted and uneven sound signature produce a dark sound.
 Unfortunately, if you play bass-heavy audio at max volume, you might hear a lot of distortion.
 Overall, this is a budget soundbar that doesn't deliver anything other than a poor audio experience.

 Poor for mixed usage.
 The AmazonBasics 2.1 Channel Bluetooth has an uneven sound signature that tilts towards the bass.
 Unusually, the thump and rumble in the bass range is also lacking, which isn't great for action movies.
 For a 2.1 soundbar, it has a mediocre soundstage, which won't really immerse you into your audio either.
-There are distortion artifacts in the bass range at max volume too, making it less than suitable for house parties.
+There are compression artifacts at max volume too, making it less than suitable for house parties.
 On the positive side, this soundbar has three modes to better enhance your listening experience.

 Poor for dialogue and TV shows.
 The AmazonBasics 2.1 Channel Bluetooth's bass-tilted sound signature might impact your listening experience, but while we tested this soundbar on standard mode, it also has a dialogue enhancement feature called "news mode" which can help to bring out speech.
 On the downside, however, it lacks an auto-volume/night mode to correct differences in volume.

 Disappointing for music.
 The AmazonBasics 2.1 Channel Bluetooth's bass-tilted sound signature is uneven and dark.
 Bass lacks thump and rumble while the treble is dull and dark.
-With the volume cranked up to the max, you'll hear distortion artifacts in the bass range.
+There's also some thumping and compression artifacts when you crank the volume up to the max.
 On the upside, you can stream audio from your phone or tablet via Bluetooth to wirelessly listen from your soundbar.

 The AmazonBasics 2.1 Channel Bluetooth soundbar system is an entry-level 2.1 soundbar from AmazonBasics.
 This is the only soundbar currently produced by Amazon and is fairly simple in design.
 If you're looking for other affordable soundbars, budget options such as the Sony HT-S100F and TCL Alto +7 are the main competitors.